PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - **Villains**
 	- Garick
-		- Underwent ritual before Woe, it failed, he was turned into a raging creature of destruction
+		- Underwent ritual before Woe using the Steelhardt and led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
+			- Due to an inherent failure in the Steelhardt, his attempt to destroy the Silver Flame failed and al
 		- Destroys villages, feeds off the rage of the survivors, uses it to resurrect himself
 		- Heart was replaced with the Steelhardt.
 			- The survivors get the unrelenting urge to find Garick and kill him, but if Garick is dead they find the Steelhardt instead.